 Style and Objective of Feature Writing

-As discussed, a feature story generally represents a new item through a narrative story and uses plot and story characters.
-The content used in feature writing is not fictional, It heavily relies on realism, subjectivity and creativity.
+As discussed, a feature story generally represents a news item through a narrative story and uses story characters.
+The content used in feature writing is not fictional.
+It heavily relies on realism, subjectivity and creativity.
 The purpose of Feature Writing is to attempt to connect emotionally with the readers.
 It serves the purpose of entertaining the readers while informing them.
-They are however less objective than straight news.
+They are, however, less objective than straight news.

 Sample